drhelius/MicroHack/walkthrough/challenge-3/solution.md

         targetPort: 8080
 ```

 You can now make a change to the app and then deploy it to the Container App.
-Open the `index.cshtml` file in the repository (on *Code* tab in the *Pages* folder) and make add a new line to the landing page of the app, then commit the change and run the workflow again:
+Open the `index.cshtml` file in the repository (on *Code* tab in the *Pages* folder) and add a new line to the landing page of the app, then commit the change and run the workflow again:

 ![image](./img/challenge-3-changes.jpg)